Homemade Southern Sweet Tea is the house wine of the south. This recipe comes out perfect every single time thanks to a simple tip.

 - Add the other ½ gallon of cold water to the pitcher and stir again.

-- Cool completely in the refrigerator for several hours then serve in a glass with ice.
+- Chill completely in the refrigerator for several hours then serve in a glass with ice.

-- Also, we like our tea pretty sweet so you can certainly cut down on the sugar if you find it too sweet.
+- We like our tea sweet but you can certainly cut down on the sugar if you prefer.

 - Baking soda takes any of the bitterness out of your tea.
 It is great for other uses as well.
 If you are soaking beans overnight and are putting them in a pot to make the next day, add a small dash of baking soda to your pot before cooking.
 It keeps beans tasting their best.